Exercise During Pregnancy

-If you are healthy and your pregnancy is normal, it is safe to continue or start most types of exercise, but you may need to make a few changes.
+If you are healthy and your pregnancy is normal, it is safe to continue or start regular physical activity.
 Physical activity does not increase your risk of miscarriage, low birth weight, or early delivery.
 However, it is important to discuss exercise with your obstetrician or other member of your health care team during your early prenatal visits.
-If your health care professional gives you the OK to exercise, you can decide together on an exercise routine that fits your needs and is safe during pregnancy.
+If your health care professional gives you the OK to exercise, you can discuss what activities you can do safely

 Women with the following conditions or pregnancy complications should not exercise during pregnancy:

 - Certain types of heart and lung diseases